 Top to Bottom Exercises for Emotional Grounding

-To promote better learning development and emotional grounding, try more top to bottom exercises at home with our video membership.
+To promote better learning development and emotional grounding, you can try more top to bottom exercises at home.
 These exercises cross over both the top and bottom parts of the body, which separates your both in half.
 It is the imaginary midline, called the transverse midline that can help your child’s brain stabilize their emotions, timing, rhythm and learning.

-As you monitor your child’s development, if you notice your child has issues with their emotions, behavior, tantrums, attention, self-regulation and logical thinking, they will need additional top to bottom exercises to help their learning behavior in the classroom.
-Without these exercises, you may continue to notice delays in your child’s learning or side effects that can cause emotional instability, toe walking, W-sitting, bedwetting, poor balance and coordination, underdeveloped vestibular and proprioceptive systems, and trouble with motor planning.
+As you monitor your child’s development, if you notice your child has issues with their emotions, behavior, tantrums, attention, self-regulation and logical thinking, they may need additional top to bottom exercises to help their learning behavior in the classroom.
+You may also continue to notice delays in your child’s learning or side effects that can cause emotional instability, toe walking, W-sitting, bedwetting, poor balance and coordination, underdeveloped vestibular and proprioceptive systems, and trouble with motor planning.
 If your child struggles with any number of these issues, it could be an indication that the nervous system is underdeveloped.